-Osechi is a traditional meal for the New Year’s Day which is a combination of different kinds of food such as beans, seafood, fish pasted items and so on.
-It often takes a couple people and 2 to 3 days prior New Year’s Day to prepare Osechi for the whole family because of it’s volume.
+Osechi is a traditional meal for New Year’s Day which is a combination of different kinds of food such as beans, seafood, fish pasted items and so on.
+It often takes a couple of people and 2 to 3 days prior to New Year’s Day to prepare Osechi for the whole family because of it’s volume.
 Depending on the size of the family, some osechi are to be made for more than 20 people!
 Food items also differ between each family based on their preference and family tradition.

 Hatsu-Uri and Fukubukuro for Shopping Lovers

 “Hatsu-Uri” means the first sale of the year and most shops organize sales for the first 3 days of New Year.
-Other than markdowns for individual items, you can also find Fukubukuro during Hatsu-uri.
-Fukubukuro is also known as goodie bag which you can get random items.
-The value of all items inside the Fukubukuro is usually higher than the price you pay, meaning most of the time it is a good deal.
+Other than discounts for individual items, you can also find Fukubukuro during Hatsu-uri.
+Fukubukuro is also known as goodie bag from which you can get random items.
+The value of all the items inside the Fukubukuro is usually higher than the price you pay, meaning most of the time it is a good deal.
 One exciting factor for Fukubukuro is that most of them are sealed and you cannot see what’s inside which makes it a game of pure luck.
 Most shops will indicate the type of items in bag but they will not tell you exactly what will be inside.
-Some Fukubukuros are considered very good deal and people would even line up outside the store from New Year’s Eve or even couple days prior New Year’s Day.
+Some Fukubukuros are considered very good deals and people will even line up outside the store from New Year’s Eve or even couple days prior New Year’s Day.

 Traditional Plays for Children

-It is the card game of the Japanese alphabet.
+It is a card game of the Japanese alphabet.
 One reader reads out a sentence then the other players will have to compete to get the card first, which has relation to the sentence.
 It is a rather challenging game because you need to have a good memory and speedy eye-hand coordination.